At St. Joseph's Catholic Primary School, the aims of our maths curriculum are:

 In Key Stage 2 learning continues to be supported by concrete resources and pictorial representations such as part-whole, bar model and place value counters.
 There is an emphasis on developing solid arithmetic skills, quick recall of key facts and curiosity around number connections.
 Explaining and reasoning are an integral part of the maths lessons in order for children to develop a solid understanding of the maths concepts and learning.

 All classrooms, Nursery up to Y6, have a Working Wall to help learning 'stick' and to act as the 'silent teacher' so that children can refer to it when they are unsure or need a little reminder.
-This shows the current learning in Concrete, Pictorial and Abstract form and vocabulary is displayed alongside sentence stems to help children construct clear, succinct and exact explanations.
+Children are reminded of this thorugh the 'Learning Ladder' which is a whole school approach, enabing children to develop a range of strategies to use when unsure of what to do.
+The Working Wall shows the current learning in Concrete, Pictorial and Abstract form and a pyramid of vocabulary is displayed alongside sentence stems to help children construct clear, succinct and exact explanations.

 We have also subscribed to Times Table Rockstar for keeping those multiplication skills sharp.
 All children have their own login details.
 Use this link to take you to the page!
 Times Table Rockstar.